Security-Onion-Solutions/securityonion-docs/cases.rst

 Comments
 --------

 On the Comments tab, you can add comments about the case.
-The Comments field uses Github flavored markdown and you can read more about that at https://docs.github.com/en/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax.
+The Comments field uses markdown syntax and you can read more about that at https://www.markdownguide.org/.

 .. image:: images/cases-comments.png
   :target: _images/cases-comments.png